-What Is Complex Post-Traumatic Stress Disorder (C-PTSD) — And How To Get Treatment For It Online
+Understanding Complex Post-Traumatic Disorder & How To Seek Treatment Online

 Many people are familiar with post-traumatic stress disorder (PTSD), a mental health disorder brought on by exposure to traumatic events.
 Today'slatest psychological research has uncovered a form of PTSD known as "complex post-traumatic stress disorder C-PTSD.
 This article discusses what complex post-traumatic stress disorder is, compares C-PTSD with bipolar disorder, and provides treatment and recovery options for healing.

 Let's start with an explanation of complex post-traumatic stress disorder.

 Complex post-traumatic stress disorder is a form of post-traumatic stress disorder that happens because of chronic exposure to an undesirable stressor or event.
 People who have complex post-traumatic stress disorder have been repeatedly exposed to negative outcomes and events like domestic violence, sexual abuse, child abuse, victims of slavery, human trafficking, and all other forms of abuse.

 ***PTSD is an anxiety disorder that happens because of trauma.
 Researchers believe that C-PTSD results from trauma that has impacted specific brain areas, including the amygdala, hippocampus, and prefrontal cortex.
 Mental health experts believe that witnesses to or victims of repeated traumatic events - from which they cannot escape- are likely to develop complex post-traumatic stress disorder.
 People with this form of post-traumatic stress continued to experience or relive painful traumas for an extended period.

 In fact, people who have complex post-traumatic stress disorder may experience strong effects and symptoms when they reach out for support.

 Complex Post-Traumatic Stress Disorder And Borderline Personality Disorder